PraseodymiumSpike/Battalion-Ideas/Battalions/The Party.md

 1. The Supporter may Move but not Capture to another Space within 2 of the Space it's on, and it cannot move to a Space occupied by another non-Haunted non–Cultist-Hex Piece.
 It is not impeded by Any Pieces in the way.
 If there is a Haunted or Hex on the Space a Supporter moves to, this does not result in the Haunted or Hex Capturing itself; they share that Space.
 2. Supporters don't count as Pieces for determining groups for _w&#233;iq&#237;_-style Capture.
 3. A Player using The Party loses if they have no Supporters on the Board.
+4. A Player not using The Party may not Move a Supporter if no Players that are using The Party have completed their first Turn of the game.

 ||||||
 |-|-|-|-|-|